exercism/docs/using/product/reputation.md

 Note that an `x:rep` label on an **issue** never affects the awarded reputation - even if a merged pull request lacks an `x:rep` label, and closes an issue that has one.

+_For backwards compatibility purposes, we also support using the `x:size` labels to determine the awarded reputation._

 ### Reviewing a pull requests

 For each merged or closed pull request reviewed by the user, `5` reputation is awarded.